 The visual arts studio and ceramics studio are located near the Acosta House and the sixth grade center.
 The studios provide plenty of space for creativity, large scale projects, and storage for students' work.

-The Episcopal campus contains a significant historic building, the Acosta House, built in the late 1800s or early 1900s.
-Purchased by St. Elmo W. Acosta in 1911, a Jacksonville businessman and City Council member.
-It then became part of the ESJ campus after the founding of the School.
-The Acosta House currently houses photography classes and studios.
-It's wide porch is used for numerous School events, including Commencement ceremonies.
+The Episcopal campus contains a significant historic building, the Acosta House, built in the late 1800s.
+Purchased by St. Elmo W. Acosta, a influential Jacksonville businessman and City Council member, in 1911 the property included an orange grove.
+It then became part of the ESJ campus after the founding of the school.
+Its wide porch is used for numerous school events, including Commencement ceremonies.

 Jangro Stadium at the McCormick Sports Complex

 The McCormick Sports Complex includes Jangro Stadium and Pajcic-Hunt Field, both dedication in 2017 as part of the Lead the Way Capital Campaign, a FieldTurf playing field where football, soccer and lacrosse play, as well as Langford Track.
 Boasting full-service concessions, restroom facilities, a press box, picnic area and full stands, Jangro Stadium is a perfect place for families to enjoy a high-energy game!

 Pajcic-Hunt Field hosts more than 140 competitions each year and features FieldTurf, the industry leader of artificial turf.
 FieldTurf, known for its peak performance, athlete safety and longevity, allows Pajcic-Hunt Field to be used year-round with minimal upkeep requirements.
 The Field, installed during the summer of 2015, was dedicated on October 23, 2015 and named for the late Gary Pajcic, a longtime school champion, and longtime Episcopal coach Charles Hunt.
 Click here to read more about Gary Pajcic and Charles Hunt.

 Dan R. Langford Track